South East Aylesbury Link Road (SEALR)

 The SEALR Phase 1 planning application received unanimous approval at a public meeting of the Strategic Sites Committee on 11 February 2021.
 The Strategic Sites Committee meeting can be watched online.

 The planning application for Phase 1 was submitted on 20 March 2020.
-On 3rd December 2020, we submitted an EIA addendum to application.
-The application can be viewed online by searching with the planning application reference CC/0015/20.
+On 3 December 2020, we submitted an EIA addendum to application.
+You can view the planning application online by searching with the reference CC/0015/20.
 The statutory consultation (objection period) ended on 11 January 2021.

 We have commissioned AECOM to produce a planning application for Phase 2 of the project.
 The planning application is due to be submitted in summer 2021.